Brilliantcrank/airbag-industries/content/post/more-than-rhyming-and-roses-consuming-poetry-to-set-us-up-for-success.md

 I have known poetry to be a source of creative inspiration but never thought of it as a way to help develop different points-of-view.
 John Coleman writes in the Harvard Business Review that [poetry helps us create meaning to our observations and our ability to tell a story](https://hbr.org/2012/11/the-benefits-of-poetry-for-pro "poetry helps us create meaning to our observations and our ability to tell a story"): Reading and writing poetry can also help us “conceptualize the world and communicate it—through presentations or writing—to others.

-The more you know, am I right?
+The more you know, _right?_

 This morning I happened to upon all of this while researching some topics related to leadership, and I have to say I’m happier for it.
 I had no idea of the power this type of prose provides, but given the outcomes now, I want to incorporate it into my life and into my work.

 I’ll leave you with a poem I came across this morning that I saved to revisit.
 My take away is that there’s never going to be a perfect time to start, so why not get started now.

 **You Reading This, Be Ready**

 _By William Stafford_